nazmulidris/developerlife.com/_posts/2021-03-04-customize-ubuntu.md

 If you look at the first `gesture` it does the following: Swipe left w/ 4 fingers results in "Super + Page Down" keys to be pressed by `xdotool`.
 You can configure these gestures to map to key presses that you have configured on your system to do whatever it is that you want.
-For me, I use [Ultimate Hacking Keyboards](http://uhk.io) and have my keyboard mapped to do lots of workspace management things (like switch workspaces, switch windows between workspaces, etc) and I use my custom key mappings for these `xdotool` commands.
+For me, I use [Ultimate Hacking Keyboards v1](http://uhk.io) and have my keyboard mapped to do lots of workspace management things (like switch workspaces, switch windows between workspaces, etc) and I use my custom key mappings for these `xdotool` commands.
+Here is a [my review of the UHK v1]({{ '/2021/03/09/mechanical-keyboard-review/' | relative_url}}).